-The new Whyte S-150 is another big travel 29er trail bike - MBR
+Why the Whyte S-150 is one of the most exciting bikes of the year - MBR

 - Long, low and slack: 65.5° head angle, 335mm bottom bracket and 1212mm wheelbase in medium

-- 150mm travel front and rear, with a new custom Pike fork and a metric rear shock
+- 150mm travel front and rear, with a new custom Pike fork with 42mm fork offset and a metric rear shock

 - Big sizing: the medium S-150 measures up to a 19.5in Trek Slash or Large Evil Wreckoning